Fast randomized algorithms for computing the generalized tensor SVD based on the tubal product: Basic definitions and concepts

-The classical matrix decompositions such as QR, LU, and SVD can be straightforwardly generalized to tenors based on the t-product.
-Given a tensor $\underline{\X}\in\mathbb{R}^{I_1\times I_2\times I_3},$ the tensor QR (t-QR) decomposition represents the tensor $\underline{\bf X}$ as $\underline{\X}=\underline{\Q}*\underline{\R}$ and can be computed through Algorithm \ref{ALG:TQR}.
-By a slight modification of Algorithm \ref{ALG:TQR}, the tensor LU (t-LU) decomposition and tensor SVD (t-SVD) can be computed.
-More precisely, in line 4 of Algorithm \ref{ALG:TQR}, we replace the LU decomposition and the SVD of frontal slices $\widehat{\underline{\X}}(:,:,i),\,i=1,2,\ldots,I_3,$ instead of the QR decomposition.
+The classical matrix decompositions such as QR, LU, and SVD can be straightforwardly generalized to tenors based on the T-product.
+Given a tensor $\underline{\X}\in\mathbb{R}^{I_1\times I_2\times I_3},$ the tensor QR (T-QR) decomposition represents the tensor $\underline{\bf X}$ as $\underline{\X}=\underline{\Q}*\underline{\R}$ and can be computed through Algorithm \ref{ALG:TQR}.
+By a slight modification of Algorithm \ref{ALG:TQR}, the tensor LU (T-LU) decomposition and the tensor SVD (T-SVD) can be computed.
+More precisely, in line 3 of Algorithm \ref{ALG:TQR}, we replace the LU decomposition and the SVD of frontal slices $\widehat{\underline{\X}}(:,:,i),\,i=1,2,\ldots,I_3,$ instead of the QR decomposition.

-The tensor SVD (t-SVD) expresses a tensor as the t-product of three tensors.
-The first and last tensors are orthogonal while the middle tensor if an f-diagonal tensor.
-Let $\underline{\X}\in\mathbb{R}^{I_1\times I_2\times I_3}$, then the t-SVD gives the following model:
+The T-SVD expresses a tensor as the T-product of three tensors.
+The first and last tensors are orthogonal while the middle tensor is an f-diagonal tensor.
+Let $\underline{\X}\in\mathbb{R}^{I_1\times I_2\times I_3}$, then the T-SVD gives the following model: